hi-ogawa/vite-plugins/README.md

 # vite-plugins

-miscellaneous plugins to experiment with Vite's SSR build ideas.
+miscellaneous plugins to experiment with Vite SSR ideas.

 ## plugins